speraxos/SperaxOS-Defi-Agents/docs/FAQ.md

 ## Sperax Portfolio Agents

+### What is the Sperax Portfolio master agent?

+The **Sperax Portfolio** (🎯) is an all-in-one master agent that consolidates all 16 portfolio specialist agents into one comprehensive interface.
+It's recommended for most users as it provides access to 100% of portfolio features while maintaining conversation context.

+**Current Status:**
+- ✅ Read-only portfolio tracking and analytics available now
+- 🚧 Automated trading, bots, and DeFi interactions coming soon (in SperaxOS roadmap)

 ### What domain do the Sperax portfolio agents use?

 Currently, the Sperax portfolio agents (Dashboard, Trading Assistant, DCA Bot, etc.) use **sperax.fun** for testing and development purposes.